seth-way/degs-o-kev-bacon/README.md

 ## Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
-6&deg;-o-Kev Bacon was a solo project completed during my 5th month at Turing.
+<strong>6&deg; of Kevin Bacon</strong> was a solo project completed during my 5th month at Turing.
 I spent roughly 30 hours writing the application, including creating a custom API to store & serve the unique puzzles.

 ## Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs.)